Life Insurance for Altace users.

 - What can I do to help ensure that I get the “best life insurance” for me?

 So, without further ado, let’s dive right in!

 Can I qualify for life insurance after I’ve been prescribed Altace?

-Altace is not of “those medications” which will “automatically” cause someone to be denied a traditional term or whole life insurance policy, but it will certainly cause most (if not all) life insurance underwriters to take a second look at your application.
+Altace is not of “those medications,” which will “automatically” cause someone to be denied a traditional term or whole life insurance policy, but it will undoubtedly cause most (if not all) life insurance underwriters to take a second look at your application.

 Altace can be used to treat a wide variety of different medical conditions as well as be used as a preventative medication for those who may be considered a “high risk” for one day developing cardiovascular disease later on in life.

 You may want to consider avoiding applying for a no medical exam term life insurance policy and seeing how these policies tend to be more difficult to qualify for after someone has been diagnosed with a medical condition that may require you to take Altace.

 Why do life insurance companies care if I’ve been prescribed Altace?